 Despite the positive aspects of cloud computing, there are several limitations of the technology that affect the user experience.
 Among these limitations is a significant amount of latency.

-High latency can cause a number of problems, including poor connections, video chats, and lagging.
+High latency can cause several problems, including poor connections, video chats, and lagging.
 Several applications require large amounts of bandwidth.
 These limitations can affect the user’s productivity, as well as overall company efficiency.

 If you are considering using cloud computing, it is important to determine the bandwidth requirements for your application.
 In most cases, a basic internet connection will not be sufficient.
 Fortunately, cloud computing providers will provide you with guidance on the bandwidth required for your application.